LeeAnnEditor/o365hq/services/Azure Data Migration.md

 3. Coordinate any outside vendor resources and schedules
 4. Provide administrative access to source and destination tenants
 5. Provide the necessary data to access transferred resources
-6.  Аpprove the provided migration plan, and participate in its improvement, in case the initial version does not suit the client
+6.  Аpprove the provided migration plan and participate in its improvement, in case the initial version does not suit the client
 7. Workstation setup, if necessary
 8. Configure third-party applications, if necessary